Latest Revised and Passed by the 484th library conference on Sep. 11, 2018

 [Article Ten] The borrower is responsible for notifying the library of any lost items and compensation or replacement must be made within 14 working days starting from the due date.
 Otherwise, apart from having to pay replacement fees, borrowers will also be subject to the late fees listed in Article Eleven.
 The library has the right to suspend the borrowing privileges of borrowers who fail to make the replacement payments.

 [Article Eleven] Borrowed material must be returned within the due date.
-Overdue books are subject to late fees and borrowers are subject to the suspension of their borrowing privileges.
+Overdue materials are subject to late fees and borrowers are subject to the suspension of their borrowing privileges.
 A late fee of NT$5 per item per day will be imposed on books from the general collection.
 A late fee of NT$5 per item per hour will be imposed on over-night loans.
+The overdue fine for audio-visual materials is NT$30 per item per day.
 Suspension of borrowing privileges will be terminated once the books have been returned and the payment of late fees have been made.

 [Article Twelve] Days that the library actually opens are used in the calculation of late return dates and late fees for overdue books are charged as follows: